robur-coop/miragevpn-spec/openvpn.md

 The configuration must contain the directives `secret <file|inline>` and `ifconfig <my-ip> <their-ip>`.
 The only supported `cipher` is `AES-256-CBC`.

+Since the connection only contains the data channel, there is no header (i.e. the packet wire format described below for TLS mode).
+Continue reading with the "Data channel" section below.

 ## TLS mode

 In TLS mode, first a TLS handshake is established - and the provided